wp-plugins/related-links/readme.txt

 		<?php endforeach; ?>
 </ul>`

+= What are the properties returned by the `get_related_links()` function?

+the `get_related_links()` returns an array containing every related link. when you loop through this array every link consists of another array with the following keys:

+`id`: the id of the linked post or `null` for custom links `url`: the permalink of the linked post or custom link `title`: the title of the linked post or custom link `type`: the post type of the linked post or `null` for custom links

 = How do I only show the links for a certain post_type in my theme? =

 Set the `$post_type` in `get_related_links($post_type)` to `"post"`, `"page"` or any custom post-type.
 A simple example that show a list of links: